 9. Then click on the drop-down box below the Default Format.
 Usually, something like “16 bit, 48000 Hz(DVD Quality) would pre-select.

 10. Select a new frequency differing to the one which you already selected.
 Like if you pre-selected 16 bits then choose a 24 bits frequency.

 11. Then click on the Test Button on the right side of the Default Format.

 12. Doing so and ensuring that your system sound is not mute, clicking on the test will play a tune to test your speakers.

-13. Keep checking for every frequency until you get the one which produces sound.
+13. Keep checking for every frequency until you get the one that produces sound.

 Consequently, these steps might help you to resolve the issue of your Laptop Sound Not Working error.

 Hence, these were some of the methods which you can adapt to fix your problem with Laptop Sound Not Working.
-Most likely the issue would be cover and resolve well within the ways that have mentioned in this blog.
-If the error persists even after following every step and method mentioned, then there might a hardware related issue that is bugging your system.
+Most likely the issue will be well within the ways that have been mentioned in this blog.
+If the error persists even after following every step and method mentioned, then there might a hardware-related issue that is bugging your system.
 It might be best if you check it at a hardware and solution service center.
 Until then stay updated and stay ahead.

 Gravit Sinha is the founder of ValidEdge.
 Ever since he was a kid, he has been a problem fixer and that passion is what inspired him to start and grow this website! 🙂